stjudecloud/university/docs/pecan/mut-sigs/index.md

 Analysis of samples from St. Jude Children's Research Hospital, specifically from PCGP, Clinical Pilot, and G4K were demonstrated originally in the [Figure 5 of McLeod et al](https://cancerdiscovery.aacrjournals.org/content/11/5/1082.long).
 Now, Real-time Clinical Genomics samples have been incorporated into the visualization.
 These samples are depicted via a heatmap where COSMIC single base substitution (SBS) mutational signatures in pediatric cancer subtypes were analyzed by WGS.

 ## HEATMAP VIEW
-Identification of COSMIC SBS signatures (v3.1) upon consideration of WGS somatic variants were performed using SigProfilerSingleSample (v1.3) across 790 samples (**Figure 1**).
+Identification of COSMIC SBS signatures (v3.3) upon consideration of somatic variants was performed using SigProfilerExtractor (v1.1.20) on pediatric tumor samples grouped by subtype across 2000 samples (**Figure 1**).
 The user can explore a sample summary bar plot view by clicking the subtype (x-axis), SBS signature (y-axis), or the subtype with a patricular SBS signature (cell).

 ![](./Heatmap.png)
 **Figure 1:** Heatmap View.
 The heatmap is comprised of sample data and COSMIC SBS mutational signatures that have greater than 0.8 cosine similarity.

 ## BAR PLOT VIEW
-A user can view a sample summary bar plot consisting of the mutational signatures within a given subtype in 3 separate ways: 1) samples by subtype (**Figure 2**), 2) samples by the COSMIC mutational signature (**Figure 3**), or 3) samples for a specific subtype with a specific mutational signature (**Figure 4**).
+A user can view a sample summary bar plot consisting of the mutational signatures (presented in the heatmap) within a given subtype in 3 separate ways: 1) samples by subtype (**Figure 2**), 2) samples by the COSMIC mutational signature (**Figure 3**), or 3) samples for a specific subtype with a specific mutational signature (**Figure 4**).

 ![](./subtype_barplot.png)